Aakash-mishra2/portfolio-new/README.md

 Give a star ⭐ if you find it useful.
 [Visit site &rarr;](https://opensource-portfolio.netlify.app/)

 ![Portfolio Template Gif](assets/images/portfolio-template.gif)

-## Useful resources

-Make sure to subscribe to our [youtube channel](https://www.youtube.com/@nisarhassan12) channel where we cover creating template like this from scratch using HTML, CSS and JavaScript also don't forget to star 🌟 the [css-tips-tricks](https://github.com/devsyedmohsin/css-tips-tricks) that has already reached 180+ stars.

 ## Table of Contents
 1. [Features](#key-features)
 1. [Customization](#customizing-the-template)
 1. [Deploying the Site](#deploying-the-site)

 ## Features
 - Fully Mobile responsive.
 - Supports light/dark theme.
 - Built with a11y in mind.